 8. Question: What is the app you think with a good UI design?

-Answer this question mentioning about the apps which have specifically caught your eye and it is not necessary that they are to be popular.
+Answer this question mentioning the apps which have specifically caught your eye and it is not necessary that they are to be popular.
 What is special about it, what are the features, colors, the design aspect you like in it and justify with the logical reasoning as to how all of it works for the best.
-What will be your opinion on it and mentioning the synchronicities of all those elements that makes it the best visually.
+What will be your opinion on it and mentioning the synchronicities of all those elements that makes it the best visually?

-This answer should tell the employer as to what kind of feature and attributes are your personal style and how as a designer you will be incorporating it into the work while maintaining the individuality of the brand.
+This answer should tell the employer as to what kind of feature and attributes are your style and how as a designer you will be incorporating it into the work while maintaining the individuality of the brand.

 9. Question: What is the app you think with a bad UI design?

 Sometimes an employer can ask about your opinion on a bad design instead of asking about the good design.
 One must need to know about the bad UI design in their opinion.
-The UI designer should have a strong opinion as to why they think it to be a design which is not user-friendly.
+The UI designer should have a strong opinion as to why they think it to be a design that is not user-friendly.

 firstly, how a UI designer thinks and what are the important aspect for a designer to know the value of the button, scroll bars, signs and process involved in the design.
 Letting know the employer about how a designer perceives the problem.